Skip to main content

 • music

-The music in the game is generally praised for its chill and relaxing qualities, complementing the unique art style and atmosphere.
-However, many players express a desire for a larger variety of tracks, as the limited soundtrack can become repetitive and even soporific over extended play sessions.
-While the overall sound design is appreciated, some players find themselves opting to play their own music instead due to the soundtrack's monotony.
+The music in the game is generally praised for its chill and ambient qualities, enhancing the relaxing atmosphere and unique art style.
+However, many players express a desire for a larger variety of tracks, as the limited soundtrack can become repetitive and even monotonous during extended play sessions.
+Overall, while the music contributes positively to the experience, it may not sustain engagement for all players.

 • “It's a very chill game featuring a unique cyber-organic art style with a fitting ambient soundtrack.”